remind101/activerecord-poro/README.md

 # ActiveRecord::Poro

-Associations for plain old ruby objects.
+This gem allows for plain old ruby objects to have associations into your ActiveRecord models.

 ## Installation